tomalrussell/nismod_teaching_kit/docs/lecture_05/Lecture_5.1.md

----
-title: Mini-Lecture 5.1 - Assessing infrastructure performance through targets and indicators
+# Mini-Lecture 5.1 - Assessing infrastructure performance through targets and indicators
-keywords:
--   Performance targets
--   Indicators
--   Multi-attribute decision-making
-authors:
--   Dan Adshead
----

 This lecture will review approaches to assessing the performance of infrastructure through targets and indicators.
 It will consider